 Our ninth fair will feature vending publishers, artist programming, and run from July 10-12.
 BKABF seeks to invert the typical book fair model by providing tables and space to all of its exhibitors free of cost, featuring a variety of independent, artist-run presses and organizations.
 Admission to the fair is free and open to the public.Â

-This year is hosted in partnership with Recess at 46 Washington Ave .
+This year is hosted in partnership with Recess and Garage Studios.

 Stay up-to-date before the fair by following our Instagram. or subscribing to our newsletter.